“For every minute you are angry you lose sixty seconds of happiness.”

 ― Ralph Waldo Emerson

 But something changed.
-Something happened that I didn’t foresee coming my way.
-I woke up one morning and made the choice to be happy.
+One day, I woke up and realized that choosing happiness was still an option for me.
 I literally sat up in my bed and decided I was going to stop living my life without purpose.
 In that moment I made the executive decision to live each day with as positive and as happy of a mood as I could.
 I was so tired of being sad.
 I longed to enjoy the birds chirping and the early morning sunrise; I had missed out on so much of life.
 I couldn’t waste one more minute in my vortex of depression.

-How I did this you might ask?
-It is this simple, each time that I felt myself gravitating towards the darkness I would take several deep breaths (as many as it took) to clear my mind.
-I would feel my brain releasing the negative thoughts and would redirect my brain to anything that would improve my mood.
+How did I do this, you might ask?
+Each time I felt myself gravitating towards darkness, I took several deep breaths to clear my mind, recognizing that choosing happiness was a conscious effort.
+I would feel my brain releasing negative thoughts and would redirect my brain to anything that would improve my mood.
 Sometimes I would focus on my favorite dish to eat, other times I would focus on how much I loved my dog.
-It was sometimes as easy as turning my brain to a favorite movie scene; I would redirect and force my brain to think positive.
+It was sometimes as easy as turning my brain to a favorite movie scene; I would redirect and force my brain to think positively.

-And at first this was something I had to do constantly, I had to convince and train my brain to react how I wanted because for so long I allowed the sadness to fill me.
-I would focus on training my brain in the car, at work and even among crowds of people.
+And at first, this process of choosing happiness was something I had to do constantly.
+I had to train my brain to react how I wanted it to because for so long, I had allowed sadness to fill me.
+I would focus on training my brain in the car, at work, and even among crowds of people.
 Trust me, this process didn’t take place without pangs of overwhelming anxiety here and there.
-But in just a matter of a few weeks I saw an immense difference, an immense change.
+But in just a matter of a few weeks, I saw an immense difference, an immense change.
 I was someone that I never thought I could be.

-I would be absolutely lying to say that I still don’t have bad days, because we all do.
+I would be absolutely lying to say that I still don’t have bad days because we all do.
 That is life.
-But I noticed people starting treating me differently, I noticed that I was always smiling without realizing it or having to make the conscious effort, I was invited to more things and would wake up each morning excited for the day rather than dreading it.
+But I noticed people started treating me differently, I noticed that I was always smiling without realizing it or having to make the conscious effort, I was invited to more things and would wake up each morning excited for the day rather than dreading it.

 Happiness is definitely a choice.
 I believe that what helps the most to make a decision for happiness is to let go of any need for controlling anything external – people, expectations, etc – and focus on becoming the best version of oneself.
 This doesn’t mean to stop making any mistakes.
 Instead, I mean accepting things as they are (or changing them if they are in your control range), and taking mistakes and failure on the way as milestones for growth.